-Since cancer seems to be an alternative script that is executed there is a possibility that a script similar to cancer could exist as a native script in other organisms.
+Since cancer seems to be an alternate script, possibly a primitive one, that is executed there is a possibility that a script similar to cancer could exist as a native script in other organisms.
 This script would be beneficial to the organism enabling it to survive.
-By looking at general morphology of tumors, which ranges from being shapeless to exhibiting basic symmetry, and the tendency of a cancer cell to lose all the trademarks of differentiation, we can look for similar scripts in organisms which evolved before there was a definitive symmetry for example sponges of the phylum Porifera.
-These organisms are potential candidates since they lack definitive body symmetry and exhibit primitive tissues with no organ developement.
+By looking at general morphology of tumours, which ranges from being shapeless to exhibiting basic symmetry and the tendency of a cancer cell to lose all the trademarks of differentiation, we can look for similar scripts in organisms which evolved before there was a definitive symmetry for example sponges of the phylum Porifera.
+These organisms are potential candidates since they lack definitive body symmetry and exhibit primitive tissues with no organ development.
 An interesting point to note is that at the base of the kingdom metazoa or animalia lay the branching of Parazoa and Eumetazoa.

-While the eumetazoans evolved into all the animals we know today, the parazoans which remain near to the branching point are represented by a single extant phylum porifera (35,36).
+While the eumetazoans evolved into all the animals we know today, the parazoans which remain near to the branching point are represented by a single extant phylum Porifera (Müller et al. 2004; Van Soest et al. 2012).
 Could it be that genome of cancer cells has fallen back to a script similar to the organisms of that period in evolution?
-If it is so then poriferans are ideal organisms to focus our studies on.
-The undifferentiated cancer cells show no distinguishable appearance which could mean that the cell's DNA has been freed further enabling the script to fallback to a script similar to organisms placed still lower in tree of life.
-If the similar script is found it would be beneficial in studying the genomic characteristics of cancer script.
+If it is so then sponges are ideal to focus our studies organisms undifferentiated cancer cells show no distinguishable appearance which could mean that the cell's DNA has been freed further enabling the script to fall back to a script similar to organisms placed still lower in tree of life.
+Indeed this type of eukaryotic unicellular organism like behaviour has been observed in cells of canine transmissible sarcoma (Blagosklonny 2005).
+If a similar script is found it would be beneficial in studying the genomic characteristics of the script in cancer.